aome510/spotify-player/README.md

 - `sdl-backend`
 - `gstreamer-backend`

 User can change the audio backend when building/installing the application by specifying the `--features` option.
-For example, to install `spotify-player` with `pulseaudio-backend`, run
+For example, to install `spotify_player` with `pulseaudio-backend`, run

 ```shell
 cargo install spotify_player --no-default-features --features pulseaudio-backend